Bonnie and Clyde: Law enforcement

 Hamer returned to a quiet life as a freelance security consultant for oil companies.
 According to Guinn, "his reputation suffered somewhat after Gibsland" because many people felt that he had not given Barrow and Parker a fair chance to surrender.
-He made headlines again in 1948 when he and Governor Coke Stevenson unsuccessfully challenged the vote total achieved by Lyndon Johnson during the election for the U.S. Senate.
+He made headlines again in 1948 when he and Texas Governor Coke Stevenson unsuccessfully challenged the vote total achieved by Lyndon Johnson during the election for the United States Senate.
 He died in 1955 at the age of 71, after several years of poor health.
-Bob Alcorn died on May 23, 1964, 30 years to the day after the Gibsland ambush.
+Bob Alcorn died on May 23, 1964, thirty years to the day after the Gibsland ambush.
 Prentiss Oakley admitted to friends that he had fired prematurely.
 He succeeded Henderson Jordan as sheriff of Bienville Parish in 1940.

-On April 1, 2011, officials of the Texas Rangers, Texas Highway Patrol, and Texas Department of Public Safety honored the memory of patrolman Edward Bryan Wheeler, who was murdered along with officer H. D. Murphy by the Barrow gang on Easter Sunday, April 1, 1934.
+On April 1, 2011, officials of the Texas Rangers, Texas Highway Patrol and Texas Department of Public Safety honored the memory of patrolman Edward Bryan Wheeler, who was murdered along with officer H. D. Murphy by the Barrow gang on Easter Sunday, April 1, 1934.
 They presented the Yellow Rose of Texas commendation to his last surviving sibling, 95-year-old Ella Wheeler-McLeod of San Antonio, giving her a plaque and framed portrait of her brother.